Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 </m:articles>
 ```

-Because these results are used to create a list of articles that will be alphabetized by article title, the article titles are rendered with leading definite and indefinite articles moved to the end, but publication titles are returned without that modification.
-The publication titles were modified in the facets, since they had to be alphabetized there.
+Because these results are used to create a list of articles that will be alphabetized by article title, the article titles are sorted and rendered with leading definite and indefinite articles moved to the end, but publication titles are returned without that modification.
+(The publication titles were modified in the facets, though, because they had to be alphabetized there.)

 ### 3.3.
-Fields
+Fields conclusion

 In our Ghost Hoax app we retrieve constructed values using fields as a strategy for improving the performance of our queries.
-We do not use field values as query parameters, an addition aspect of fields that is described in the standard [eXist-db documentation](http://exist-db.org/exist/apps/doc/lucene.xml?field=all&id=D3.15.73#query-fields).
+The standard [eXist-db documentation](http://exist-db.org/exist/apps/doc/lucene.xml?field=all&id=D3.15.73#query-fields) also describes additional uses of fields that we do not employ in the Ghost Hoax app, such as using field values for querying (not just display), using different Lucene analyzers (e.g., to support multiple languages), specifying datatypes (e.g., dates and times), and constructing fields only if specific conditions are met.